 Recommendation: While CT uses the Utility Cost Test (UCT), NEIs cannot currently be included in project screening, however they should still be quantified and tracked.
 To do that in a comprehensive manner, consideration must be given as to any difference in the NEI between the retrofit component and a new code or industry standard practice (ISP) compliant piece of equipment.
 One example could be that O&M costs for a piece of equipment that is near the end of its EUL may be higher than a brand-new piece of equipment that would serve as the baseline for the second baseline period.

+Program design consideration and recommendation

+All vendors encouraged substantial installation incentives, 25% to 60%, of the full measure cost.
+Consider reviewing the measure cost levels, and if the program design changes from a competitive bid model to a traditional prescriptive or custom incentive model, we recommend testing the projects using BCR models at varying incentive levels and incentivizing up to 40% of the cost to maximize market impact.

 Customer Interview instrument